 Sell 100% at £1.75

 Sell 25% at £2.50

 Sell the final 50% at £2.75

 In this trade, I plan to enter at £2 and exit at £1.75 if it goes badly and limit my losses.
-I won’t agonise over whether I am right and everyone who sold is an idiot, I’ll just come out.
+I won’t waste energy agonising over whether or not I am right and I won’t waste time calling everyone who sold an idiot on Twitter, I’ll just come out.

 If it goes well, I will gradually take profits and bank them as the price rises.
 This protects me if the price goes down again because I will have already locked in some profit.